A history of the word gift, as in gift of tongues, throughout christian history.

 However, this summary of Pope Benedict XIV’s attitude on gratia suggests oversimplification.
 He added this puzzling statement about the ability to speak in several languages that contradicts the flow of his usage; Moreover, Paul equalled knowledge of languages to a divine miracle.62

 No one will ever know what Paul thought when he used the meaning of the word χάρισμα (charisma) as we do not have enough first-century data to support any claim.
 The closest we can arrive at a meaning starts in the fourth century and onwards.
 Their usage of the word suggests gift to Paul is an expression of a person’s talents for what was done for them.
 Christ gave Himself for others a gift offering for the benefit of humankind.
 Therefore, the beneficiaries are to offer their efforts in the same way.

 The gifts Paul refers to in I Corinthians 12 relate to people offering their best contributions to the service of God.
 Those who are talented in languages are to gift those for the assembly.
 Those who possess medical folk knowledge are to offer this talent as a gift to the assembly and all humankind.
 Administrators, those with leadership skills, and those who have a knack for the prophetical office are to give themselves in this manner.
 For some, it may be knowledge and wisdom.
 For others, it is the expression of thanks for salvation and regeneration.

 Paul was concerned about the order and discipline within the community.
 It was not a treatise about governing supernatural manifestations.
 I Corinthians and the listing of the χαρίσματα (charismata) was administrative in nature.

 The treatise by Epiphanius on the tongues of Corinth fits nicely within this framework.
 He believed it was not a supernatural event not connected with Pentecost, but a problem created by the Jewish liturgy.
-The Jewish worship service and their form of education required speakers and interpreters.63 The same applies to the Ambrosiaster document, which demonstrated it as a problem of women speaking out of order.64
+The Jewish worship service and their form of education required speakers and interpreters.63 The same applies to the Ambrosiaster document, which promoted it as a problem of Hebrew and Aramaic utilized for personal aggrandizement.64